-Graeme Duncan, the Chief Executive of Right to Succeed – a charity that works to deliver educational change in areas of poverty – will explain how data can be used to effect place-based change, particularly in the areas of literacy and social, emotional and mental health.
-The Blackpool Key Stage 3 Literacy Project will be used as an example case study, with a focus on how reading and attitudinal data has both informed the programme and helped to deliver positive change.
+Graeme Duncan, the Chief Executive of Right to Succeed – a charity that works to deliver educational change in areas of poverty – explains how data can be used to effect place-based change, particularly in the areas of literacy and social, emotional and mental health.
+The Blackpool Key Stage 3 Literacy Project is used as an example case study, with a focus on how reading and attitudinal data has both informed the programme and helped to deliver positive change.

-Graeme will also provide ideas for the successful implementation of programmes you can use across a locality and across a family of schools.
+Graeme also provides ideas for the successful implementation of programmes you can use across a locality and across a family of schools.

 How schools across Bolton are addressing the language deficit

 In the second part of the webinar, Lisa Ling (Director of Secondaries at Whole Education) and representatives from Bolton also share how a language acquisition project across the locality is leading to improvements in students' reading outcomes, both in individual and across the member secondary schools.